 We often get great questions from our customers and fellow wine enthusiasts.
 One memorable question was how long we recommended you keep a Chablis for… What is your recommendation for the latest date a Chablis should be drunk, i.e. 4 years, 6 years, 8 years?

 Good question.
 The simple response is that it always depends on the vintage.
-And then of course, on whether its Chablis, 1er Cru or Grand Cru.
-If you bought 2002 from us, it would have been 1er Cru, my guess.
-And I would say that I would expect a 2002 at 14 years to be either too old, or a particular manifestation of chardonnay.
-I would expect the former, given the vintage!
-Recent Chablis vintages that will last…??
-2010 everyone says is solid.
-2009 has less acidity and will be great in the short term.
-But really, if you want to keep Chablis to age +8 years…you should be in Grand Cru.
+And then of course, on whether it’s Chablis, 1er Cru or Grand Cru.
+If you bought 2002 from us, it would have been 1er Cru, (our guess).
+And we’d expect a 2002 at 14 years to be either too old, or a particular manifestation of Chardonnay.
+We would expect the former, given the vintage!
+Petit Chablis, on the other hand, can be enjoyed straight away while young, or with a couple of years of age.

 Browse our selection of White Burgundy here.